In a Clamshell

 Why is a Global Treaty Necessary?

 Sewage is often overlooked as an ocean threat, while plastics, climate change, and biodiversity loss often take center stage.
+Yet untreated wastewater remains a key driver of biodiversity loss and a major threat to human health, particularly affecting the most vulnerable people and ecosystems (UNEP 2023).
 According to data from Our Shared Seas, of the one billion in philanthropic dollars for ocean funding in 2022, less than 0.3 percent was earmarked for sewage and wastewater pollution compared to $238 million for climate (23 percent of total funding) and $34 million for pollution and other stressors (3 percent of total funding).
-Other treaties, such as BBNJ, the Paris Climate Agreement, and the ongoing plastics negotiations, do not address sewage and wastewater pollution.
+Other treaties, such as BBNJ, the Paris Climate Agreement, and the ongoing plastics negotiations, do not directly address sewage and wastewater pollution.

-We need a global framework and binding agreement for sewage and wastewater pollution with funding mechanisms to ensure action happens given the depth, breadth, and global impact of this pollution.
+We need a global framework and binding agreement for sewage and wastewater pollution with funding mechanisms to ensure action is taken given the depth, breadth, and global impact of this crisis.
 An international treaty is the only tool that can bring the scale of attention necessary to take significant action to solve this global problem.

 What are we hoping to accomplish?

 A successful Global Sewage Treaty will have a profound impact on ocean and human health, establishing monitoring, regulation, improved treatment, and infrastructure, as well as financing.
-Our treaty campaign envisions a world with robust monitoring systems for sewage and wastewater pollution, where countries collaborate to develop scalable solutions to sewage pollution, utilizing state-of-the-art infrastructure and nature-based solutions, with plans for continued maintenance and monitoring.
+Our treaty campaign envisions a world with robust, standardized monitoring of sewage and wastewater pollution, where countries collaborate to develop scalable solutions to eliminate pollution, utilizing existing technologies and infrastructure, and nature-based solutions, with plans for continued maintenance and monitoring.
 Similar to our colleagues working on the plastics negotiations, we envision that this treaty will enable country-level action plans tied to improvements in water quality, monitoring, regulation, and infrastructure while also meeting global standards set by the treaty.

 Globally, this work calls for enhanced standards for sewage and wastewater pollution, ensuring that all sewage has some level of treatment before being discharged into the environment.
-As mentioned above, our global baseline is 80 percent of sewage entering the environment untreated, so global minimum standards for treatment would have a seismic impact.
+As mentioned above, half of all sewage generated on planet earth is entering the environment untreated.
+So a global minimum treatment standard would have a seismic impact.

 Ultimately, we believe this treaty will introduce innovative financing mechanisms that enable countries to achieve their goals and improve infrastructure, monitoring, and regulation.
 This treaty should garner attention from large banks, conservation organizations, philanthropies, and other major financiers called to fund these solutions.